 |

-c.1876 Grand Rapids, Michigan Walnut Collection of the Grand Rapids Public Museum,
+c.1876 Grand Rapids, Michigan Walnut Grand Rapids Public Museum,

 Grand Rapids, MI |